European University Viadrina: Alma Mater Viadrina (1506–1811)

 Frederick William also opened the Frankfurt University for Jewish students, against fierce resistance by the teaching staff.
 While damages of the Thirty Years' War still had to be repaired, he had a botanical garden laid out next to the university premises.
 An anatomical theatre was built in 1684 at the behest of physician Bernhardus Albinus (1653–1721).
 The complete renovation was accomplished in 1693/94.

 In 1736 the eminent jurist Johann Jakob Moser was called to head the Faculty of Law at the university, but had to leave after three years due to his thoroughly Liberal ideas which were disliked by the Prussian king Frederick William I.

 In the course of the Prussian Reforms during the Napoleonic Wars, the University of Frankfurt was moved to Breslau (present-day Wrocław, Poland) in 1811.
 It merged with the University of Breslau, the Leopoldina established in 1702 by the Habsburg emperor Leopold I, in order to be competitive with the newly founded University of Berlin.
-The merger included the transfer of the comprehensive library stocks, then with more than 28,000 volumes the second largest in Prussia after the Königsberg State and University Library collection, up the Oder river by boat.
+The merger included the transfer of the comprehensive library stocks, then with more than 28,000 volumes the second-largest in Prussia after the Königsberg State and University Library collection, up the Oder river by boat.
 Some of the Viadrina professors did, however, accept positions in Berlin.

 The old university building was taken over by the City of Frankfurt and turned into a schoolhouse.
-It was hardly damaged in World War II and first used as a home for refugees from the former eastern territories.
+It was barely damaged in World War II and first used as a home for refugees from the former eastern territories.
 Afterwards the building stood empty until it was controversially demolished in the early 1960s.
 Only the arch of the main entrance has been preserved as a monument.